eMirror Vol 30, No. 1 (2026-01-02)

 Introduction to Zen Workshop Ottawa:

-The next two Introduction to Zen Workshops will take place on Saturday, September 6th at 1:45 p.m. and November 1st at 1:45 p.m.
-(There is no workshop in October due to the 7-day Daruma-ki O-sesshin).
+The next Introduction to Zen Workshop will take place on Saturday, January 3rd at 1:45 p.m.

 To register: https://IntroductionToZenWorkshop.eventbrite.ca ; for more information please see https://wwzc.org/introduction-zen-workshop-ottawa